mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

 ```

-## To figure out the name of a node’s datacenter and rack, which nodetool sub-command should you use?
+## (Section: DS210) -  To figure out the name of a node’s datacenter and rack, which nodetool sub-command should you use?

 * Nodetool info

-## Nodetool gcstats
+## (Section: DS210) -  Nodetool gcstats

 * Higher the GC Elapsed time is worst performance of the cluster
 * Higher StdDev, cluster performance would be erratic